 Yes!
 This is called “Wage Garnishing” in the legal parlance and is an avenue available to creditors to recover monies that they have lent to their debtors.
-This legal procedure is made available to collection agencies, Canada Revenue Agency, any Court in Canada, credit card companies, payday loan lenders and any other creditor who has lend you monies could recover such due payments through a wage garnishment.
+This legal procedure is made available to collection agencies, Canada Revenue Agency, any Court in Canada, credit card companies, payday loan lenders, and any other creditor who has to lend you monies could recover such due payments through wage garnishment.

 But there are very strict legal procedures that they would need to fulfill first before they could go after your paycheck.
 Even if they do they are entitled to recover only up to 30% of the amount that you would have in your account.

 To do so the creditor would need to lend you money which would then make the entity your creditor.
 Thereafter you should be classified as a defaulter who has not paid the due amounts as per the agreed terms of repayment.
 The creditor should have tried the normal avenues to recover the due payments.
 These are by calling you, by writing to you, and only if they have exhausted these avenues available to them could they go after your paycheck.